Esri/i3s-spec/docs/1.7/geometryColor.cmn.md

 # geometryColor

-Color vertex attribute.
-Assumed to be sRGB space.
+The color vertex attribute.
+Assumed to be Standard RGB (sRGB space). sRGB is a color space that defines a range of colors that can be displayed on screen on in print.
+It is the most widely used color space and is supported by most operating systems, software programs, monitors, and printers.

 ### Related: